YINI-lang/YINI-spec/YINI-Specification.md

 ### 16.1.
 License
 Apache License, Version 2.0, January 2004,
 http://www.apache.org/licenses/
-Copyright 2024-2025 Gothenburg, Marko K. Seppänen.
+Copyright 2024-2026 Gothenburg, Marko K. Seppänen.
 (Sweden via Finland).

 ### 16.2.
 Acknowledgments
-_YINI would not exist in this form and shape what it is today, without the many insights, challenges, and thoughtful, constructive feedback from the community.
+_YINI would not exist in this form and shape what it is today, without the many insights, challenges, and thoughtful, constructive feedback from the community._

 For more details, see section D.2, _“Acknowledgments & Special Thanks”_, in the [Rationale](./RATIONALE.md) document.